Welcome to the Parent Resources Page!

 This is a website that directs parents and practitioners to online resources that meet specific needs

-The course guide offers a synppsis of course offered at Hertford County Middle School, Hertford County High Schoo, CS Brown STEM HIgh School, and Hertford County Early College High School.
+The course guide offers a synopsis of courses offered at Hertford County Middle School, Hertford County High School, CS Brown STEM High School, and Hertford County Early College High School.